openzfs/openzfs-docs/docs/Getting Started/RHEL and CentOS.rst

        sub  2048R/99685629 2013-03-21

-After installing the *zfs-release* package and verifying the public key users can opt to install ether the DKMS or kABI-tracking kmod style packages.
+After installing the *zfs-release* package and verifying the public key users can opt to install either the DKMS or kABI-tracking kmod style packages.
 DKMS packages are recommended for users running a non-distribution kernel or for users who wish to apply local customizations to OpenZFS.
 For most users the kABI-tracking kmod packages are recommended in order to avoid needing to